alexIslander/islander-your-framework/README.md

 # IslanderUiFramework

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6., currently(2020.11.) runs on version 11.0.

 The pupose of this repository, to have a base project to develope Angular projects.